chinery/UnJPEG/README.md

 * Loading code can now take a block size (in multiples of 8).
 It then saves overlapping NxN blocks, and when applying the network it takes the average value returned in overlapping regions (a method adapted from [1]).
 * Decided to optimise for a single set of JPEG parameters, specifically those used by Twitter.
 I used jpegsnoop to confirm the quantisiation tables are identical for Pillow's JPEG encoder using quality 85 and 4:1:1 subsampling.
 At some point I might try the generalist version to see how that works.
 * Best results use 24x24 blocks with 4 hidden layers of 8000 neurons each.
 Raising those numbers might produce even better results.
-* One lingering bug: one test image is a screenshot from Twitter which has a white background.
+* One lingering bug: one test image is a screenshot from Twitter (above) which has a white background.
 For some reason the result NEVER had a pure white background, the best I got was 255 in two channels, and 254 in the other.
 Seems too specific to not be a bug.
 But never found the cause.
 I might add a hack into the UnJPEG code which matches the output to the input as closely as possible: I don't think this is cheating, but it's not pure neural network.

 2016/09/13